AN ENVOY EXTRAORDINARY DISHES THE DIRT

 . . . . .
 I hear, by way of my tattles, that he piles books on every surface in his private chambers, many propped open on handsome stands, all of them well book-marked, so that it looks like he is busy at his studies.
 He begins to rival our friend Dr. Dee in owning one of the largest private libraries in Europe.
 It looks impressive, until one realizes that he has never seen the man hunkered down, immersed in one of his treasures.
 It’s the cat that pours over them, hours on end.
 The merry story is all over the palace.

 . . . . .
 This is quite a business here.
-The feline, or, rather, his handler, we know it’s not the cat’s doing, is determined that the monster provoke.
-He sits on the Privy Council.
+The feline, or, rather, his handler, we know it’s not the cat’s doing, is determined to provoke.
+The animal sits on the Privy Council.
 He has a vote!
 He shoots up a paw, or growls, in response to a call for yea or nay.
 This is a closely guarded secret; pray, do not betray it.
 My source imagines that his monarch is sunk into senility, but will not have it reported.

 . . . . .
 I see a sharp political instinct behind it.
-Rupert loves to infuriate his detractors.
-And it is never bad to confuse, he takes his cue from the Conniver of Whitehall.3 And I don’t doubt that the embattled man is very fond of dumb creatures, and they of him.
-They find no fault with him, a blessing indeed.
+Jakome loves to infuriate his detractors.
+And it is never bad to confuse, he takes his cue from the Conniver of Whitehall.4 And I don’t doubt that the embattled man is very fond of dumb creatures, and they of him.
 His Majesty has missed his true calling; he should work up an animal act and tour professionally.
 If he can train a cat, he can train anything.

 Your obedient servant,